Digital Road Network (DRN) data requirements

 Questions and answers

-QRA completes a number of data checks to ensure DRN data is as accurate as possible prior to upload into MARS.
+QRA completes a number of data checks to ensure the organisation’s DRN data is as accurate as possible prior to upload into MARS.
 These checks include:

-- checking chainage accumulates in a uniform direction, as informed by the organisation’s chainage data
+- checking chainage accumulates in a uniform direction, as directed by the draw direction of the supplied centrelines, and, the organisation’s point chainage data.

 Yes.
 MARS is a portal for building and lodging submissions to QRA and is not intended to replace essential systems within each organisation.
-Please continue to store all relevant data sets and documentation within your organisation.
+It is still the responsibility of each organisation applying for disaster funding to maintain and store all relevant data sets and documentation.

-All organisations should prepare to check the DRN in MARS as part of pre-season preparedness each year.
+All organisations should check the DRN in MARS as part of pre-season preparedness each year.